Living In New Brunswick

 Most New Brunswickers have British Isles ancestry (English, Scottish and Irish) or French ancestry.

 The province is currently home to a small migrant population.
-Less than 4 percent of New Brunswickers are migrants - a very small proportion compared with places like Toronto where almost half the people are migrants.
+Fewer than 6 percent of New Brunswickers are migrants, a very small proportion compared with Toronto, where almost half of the people are migrants.

 Workers in New Brunswick are paid about 15 percent less than the Canadian average.
 People who are keen to pursue high-paying careers tend to move west.